 Samuel Byck and Travis Bickle of 'Taxi Driver'

 * Initially, this review of The Assassination of Richard Nixon stated that Samuel Byck also inspired the character of Travis Bickle, played by Robert De Niro in Martin Scorsese's Taxi Driver (1976).
-However, that film's screenwriter, Paul Schrader, claims he wrote the screenplay at age 26 (1972), or about two years before Samuel Byck attempted to kill Richard Nixon.
+However, that film's screenwriter, Paul Schrader, claims he wrote the film's screenplay at age 26 (1972), or about two years before Samuel Byck attempted to kill Richard Nixon.

 If that chronology is correct, the similarity between the names Byck and Bickle is a mere (and bizarre) coincidence.
 I should add that according to Schrader, Travis Bickle was inspired by Arthur Bremer, the man who shot U.S. presidential candidate George Wallace in 1972.